 Vennia has also worked on several Republican presidential campaigns.
 In 2012, she volunteered as a state strategy room operator, local liaison, and rapid response team member for Lawyers for Romney.
 In 2016, Vennia was named as an African-American National Steering Committee Ambassador for Jeb Bush’s presidential campaign, assisting the campaign with African-American voter engagement.

-Vennia is a member of the Republican National Lawyers Association, the National Federation of Republican Women, and the Junior League.
+Vennia is a member of the Florida Bar, District of Columbia Bar, the United States Supreme Court, Republican National Lawyers Association, the National Federation of Republican Women, AEI Leadership Network and the Junior League.
+Vennia is also on the advisory council board to United Abolitionist, the leading anti-trafficking agency in Central Florida.
 In her free time, she enjoys music, tennis, and golf (which she is terrible at but continues to work on).
 She is also a die hard Florida Gators fan.
 Vennia grew up singing with her sisters at their church, Calvary Assembly of Winter Park, Florida, where she and her family have been members for over 40 years.
 While at Lee University, she sang with the Lee Singers, the University’s premier vocal ensemble.
 Vennia traveled extensively with the ensemble as an Ambassador for the University, performing nationwide and abroad.